Perverse schobers, stability conditions and quadratic differentials I: Application: quadratic differentials as stability conditions

 \begin{lemma} Let $m_2$ be the number of order 2 poles.
-Then $B_p=\FQuad{}{\sow}$ if $p\ge 3\dim \Hone(\sow)+m_2$.
-Furthermore, we have $\FQuad{}{\sow}=\CC\cdot B_0(\sow)$. \end{lemma} \begin{proof} The set of saddle trajectories is linearly independent in $\Hone(\sow)$ and thus $s_q\le \dim \Hone(\sow)$.
-As for each recurrent trajectory, it is bounded by a ring domain or some (at least one) saddle trajectories.
+Then $B_p=\FQuad{}{\sow}$ if $p\ge 4\dim \Hone(\sow)+m_2$.
+Furthermore, we have $\FQuad{}{\sow}=\CC\cdot B_0(\sow)$. \end{lemma} \begin{proof} The set of saddle trajectories is linearly independent in $\Hone(\sow)$, cf. \cite[Lem.~3.2]{BS} and thus $s_q\le \dim \Hone(\sow)$.
+As for each recurrent trajectory, it is bounded by a ring domain, either around a double pole or some (at least one) saddle trajectories.
 On the other hand, each saddle trajectory can appear in at most two boundaries of recurrent trajectories.
-Thus, $r_q\le s_q+m_2$.
+Thus, $r_q\le 2 s_q+m_2$.
 To sum up, the first assertion holds.

 For the second statement, we only need to notice that there are finitely many points in $\W$ and there are at most countably many compact arcs which are saddle trajectories. \end{proof}